When you start lifting weights, your main priority should be to get stronger, but you shouldn’t worry about how your strength compares to others.

 - Your age.

-For example, if your biceps tendon attaches a few millimeters further away from your below, this improves the biceps’s leverage, which allows you to lift more weight.
+For example, if your biceps tendon attaches a few millimeters further away from your elbow, this improves the biceps’ leverage, which allows you to lift more weight.

 If it attaches a few millimeters closer to your elbow, though, this decreases the biceps’ leverage, which reduces the amount of weight you can lift.

 Thanks to these small anatomical differences, one person could lift 25% more than another even if they had the same amount of muscle mass.